-Making exceptions to your uncluttered standards Making exceptions to uncluttered standards can become a slippery slope.
+Making exceptions to uncluttered standards can become a slippery slope.
 If we don’t keep a watchful eye on our stuff, eventually our entire homes and offices are filled with clutter again.
 This is especially true in places where clutter can easily hide — closets, cupboards, and toy bins.

 As a result, I have created a new uncluttered standard for my exceptions.
 It states: “If getting rid of the object causes more distraction than having the object, I keep it.”

 I think that this week’s unitasker may actually be a non-tasker.
 Ever since reader Penni sent this Egg Cuber to me, I have tried to imagine why someone would want square eggs — and I have yet to come up with a reason.

 Below is another excerpt from my book Unclutter Your Life in One Week — this time on how to have and manage a social life in this busy world.

 Below is the final excerpt from my book Unclutter Your Life in One Week we plan to run on the site — this time on how to determine how many towels and washcloths you need in your linen closet.